Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 &lt;/li>
 </pre>

-## Why not use HTML5 or Angular validation
+## Why not use HTML5 or AngularJS validation

 HTML 5 defines a collection of <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/Data_form_validation" target="_blank">form validation attributes</a>.
-Angular forms and controls have <a href="http://docs.angularjs.org/guide/forms" target="_blank">built-in validation services</a>.
+AngularJS forms and controls have <a href="http://docs.angularjs.org/guide/forms" target="_blank">built-in validation services</a>.
 Why not use either of these facilities instead of Breeze validation?

 The answer boils down to a fundamental **difference between "Markup validation" and "Model validation"**.